Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

 It’s important not to be too rough!

-Stick to gentle chemical exfoliators which include Alpha-Hydroxy Acids in the ingredients, rather than gritty (or physical) scrubs which can dry out your skin and cause tiny tears in the skin’s surface.
+Stick to gentle chemical exfoliators which include Alpha-Hydroxy Acids in the ingredients.
+These are much better than gritty (or physical) scrubs which can dry out your skin and cause tiny tears in the skin’s surface.

-For example, OTIS Daily Face Wash includes Lactic Acid (not as scary as it sounds!)
-This is a naturally occurring alpha-hydroxy acid that will exfoliate your skin effectively but at the same time is gentle enough that you can use it every day without irritation – even if you have sensitive skin.
+This is a naturally occurring alpha-hydroxy acid that will gently and effectively exfoliate your skin.
+And it’s gentle enough that you can use it every day without irritation – even if you have sensitive skin.

 And because we’ve incorporated it into our Daily Face Wash you can clean and exfoliate in one step every morning.
-This makes sure that your skin is always in excellent condition and dead skin cells are swept away before they get the chance to build up and show as flaky skin.
+This makes sure that dead skin cells are swept away before they get the chance to build up and show as flaky skin.
+So your skin is always in excellent condition.

 HOW TO HAVE A GENTLE, EASY SHAVE IN WINTER

-Try introducing a more hydrating cream to your shaving routine to nourish your skin and protect against irritation and sensitivity.
+The key to avoiding this is to introduce a hydrating shave cream to your routine.
+This will nourish your skin and protect against irritation and sensitivity.

 Our Protective Shave Cream includes Shea Butter and Glycerin to improve hydration.
 It protects your skin and regenerates the protective lipid barrier which becomes depleted in winter.